Amperity

 linking_keystextarea (JSON)NoArray of {source, key, hash} specs driving how Signal resolves visitors against the Profile API.
 See Linking keys.

-Signal setup
+Signal Setup

 Install the integration